zhamitonian/practice/README.md

-git branch  % check your branch;* you currently on git checkout -b new_branch  % create new branch git checkout master  % switch to master branch
+git branch  % check your branch;* you currently on git checkout -b new_branch  % create new branch git checkout master  % switch to master branch git diff new_branch % compare new_branch with master wep9jwfipj

- wep9jwfipj